tarantool/cartridge-cli/examples/getting-started-app/README.md

 ## Creating the project

-We don't need to create the project from grounds up -- just use a template.
+We don't need to create the project from grounds up &mdash; just use a template.
 For now we have two templates to choose from: `cartridge` и `plain` (see details [here](https://www.tarantool.io/en/enterprise_doc/1.10/dev/#setting-up-development-environments-from-templates)).